realityforge/gwt-cache-filter/README.md

   </filter-mapping>
 ```

-To get the GWT compiler to generate the gzipped files for you, the easiest way to add
+To get the GWT compiler to generate the gzipped files for you, the easiest way is to add
 the following inherits to the ".gwt.xml" file.

 ```xml